ISUgenomics/bioinformatics-workbook/introduction/dataTerminology.md

 * ```gitnoc``` is the reverse complement of a contig

 ## What is a chromosome?
 Chromosomes are the largest DNA molecules in the cell.
 Scaffolds can be ordered and oriented using a genetic map or HiC data into linkage groups or chromosomes.
+The ultimate goal of a genome assembly project is to assemble reads into chromosomes.

 [Table of contents](/index.md)